proteanx/dvt-rpc-explorer/README.md

 ## Prerequisites

-1. Install and run a full, archiving node - [instructions](https://bitcoinunlimited.info/download).
-Ensure that your bitcoin node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
+1. Install and run a full, archiving node - [DeVault Releases](https://github.com/devaultcrypto/devault/releases).
+Ensure that your devault node has full transaction indexing enabled (`txindex=1`) and the RPC server enabled (`server=1`).
-2. Synchronize your node with the Bitcoin network.
+2. Synchronize your node with the DeVault network.
 3. "Recent" version of Node.js (8+ recommended).
 4. You could also run an [ElectrsCash](https://github.com/bitcoinunlimited/ElectrsCash) and configure the explorer to received data from it